Neptali Gonzales: First term (1992-1993)

-He first served as Senate President, from January 18, 1992, to January 18, 1993.
-He also served as the Minority Leader of the Senate's Progressive Coalition from October 10, 1996, to January 26, 1998.
+Gonzales first served as Senate President, from January 18, 1992 to January 18, 1993.
+He also served as the Minority Leader of the Senate's Progressive Coalition from October 10, 1996 to January 26, 1998.

 Senator Gonzales was the permanent delegate of the Congress of the Philippines to the century-old Inter-Parliamentary Union and the ASEAN Inter-Parliamentary Assembly.
 He was also a delegate to the International Labor Organization.

 Second term (1995-1996)

-He again served as Senate President from August 29, 1995, to October 10, 1996.
+He again served as Senate President from August 29, 1995 to October 10, 1996.

 For his outstanding achievements and contributions in the fields of law, education, and public service, he was conferred the degrees of Doctor of Laws, honoris causa, both by the University of Bohol and the University of Misamis (1987); Doctor of Public Administration, honoris causa, by the Polytechnic University of the Philippines (1991); and Doctor of Technology Education, honoris causa, by the Rizal Technological Colleges (1995).
 He was also a recipient of the "Dr. M.V.
 Delos Santos Memorial Medallion of Honor" by the University of Manila in 1996.

-Gonzales sponsored the General Appropriations Bill from 1988 to 1992, 1994 and 1998.
+Gonzales sponsored the General Appropriations Bill from 1988 to 1992, 1994, and 1998.

 As a Senator of the Republic, some of the numerous laws he principally authored/sponsored include Republic Act (R.A.)
 No. 6735, a law providing for a system of initiative and referendum; R.A.
 6826, a law authorizing the President of the Philippines to exercise powers necessary and proper during a national emergency; R.A.
 6981, a law providing for a "Witness Protection, Security and Benefits Program;" R.A.
 7056, a law providing for synchronized and simultaneous national and local elections beginning 1995; R.A.
 7309, a law providing for a victim compensation program to indemnify victims of violent crimes through a Board of Claims; R.A.
 7323, a law institutionalizing the "Special Program for Employment of Students" (SPES) during summer and Christmas vacations; R.A.
 7655, a law increasing the minimum wage of househelpers; R.A.
 7876, an act establishing a senior citizens center in all cities and municipalities of the Philippines; R.A.
 7904, a law requiring Comelec to furnish every registered voter with an official sample ballot, voter's information sheet and list of candidates; R.A.
 8191, a law prescribing measures for the prevention and control of diabetes mellitus and providing for the creation of a National Commission on Diabetes; R.A.
 8247, a law extending up to June 30, 1997, the deadline for the filing of applications for legal residence of illegal aliens; R.A.
 8249, a law expanding the jurisdiction of the Sandiganbayan; and R.A.
 8291, the Revised GSIS Act of 1997.